 We have a very high success rate in negotiating favourable settlements, and will consider a no win- no fee funding arrangement.

 What if you don’t have 2 years qualifying service?
 Are there any claims you can still make if you have been dismissed for gross misconduct?

-You need to be employed for a minimum of 23 months and 3 weeks before you can make a claim for unfair dismissal.
-If you are therefore dismissed before this period for gross misconduct without any notice, then your options are limited.
+You need to be employed for a minimum of 23 months and 3 weeks (and not having already been given notice) before you can make a claim for unfair dismissal.
+If you are therefore dismissed for gross misconduct prior to this period without any notice, then your options are limited.

 You may, however, have grounds to bring a wrongful dismissal claim on the basis that your employer has breached your contract in failing to pay your notice because of a misconceived gross misconduct allegation.
 To justify summary dismissal, the misconduct must equate to a fundamental breach of the contract of employment.
 The main claim you could therefore make is a potential one for unpaid notice.
 However, you may also have a claim for lost salary.
 This additional claim would be made if your employer has not followed a contractual process in dismissing you, and would reflect the loss of salary for the time that any contractual procedure would have taken had it been followed.